 You must have a primary medical qualification or be registered with the General Medical Council (GMC).

-Candidates do not need to pass English language tests in order to be eligible to sit DCH Clinical or FOP, however, we recommend that your English language proficiency be equivalent to IELTS Level 7 as candidates will be required to communicate in English to an acceptable level throughout the exam and across all stations.
+Candidates do not need to pass English language tests in order to be eligible to sit DCH Clinical or FOP, however, we strongly recommend that your English language proficiency be equivalent to IELTS Level 7 as candidates will be required to communicate in English to an acceptable level throughout the exam and across all stations.
 Candidates who do not meet this level of English language proficiency will struggle to meet the standards required to pass both examinations (DCH Clinical and FOP).

 Your diploma

 When you pass both DCH Clinical and Foundation of Practice exams, you will receive a Diploma certificate.
 This certifies you are a holder of the Diploma in Child Health (RCPCH).
 Candidates have the option to receive their DCH Diploma certificate electronically as well as a physical copy.
-Candidates should note that due to frequent office closures due to the pandemic it has not always been possible to provide physical copies.
-We hope that this will improve over time and options for physical copy delivery will be less disrupted.

 If you need a replacement diploma